 Zellweger Spectrum Disorders

-NORD is very grateful to Steven J. Steinberg, PhD, FACMG, Assistant Professor, Department of Neurology and Institute of Genetic Medicine, Johns Hopkins University School of Medicine, for the preparation of this report.
+NORD gratefully acknowledges Mousumi Bose, PhD, Medical/Scientific Liaison, Mid-Atlantic Regional Coordinator, The Global Foundation for Peroxisomal Disorders and Steven J. Steinberg, PhD, FACMG, Assistant Professor, Department of Neurology and Institute of Genetic Medicine, Johns Hopkins University School of Medicine, for the preparation of this report.

 Synonyms of Zellweger Spectrum Disorders

 - Zellweger Syndrome Spectrum